glic3rinu/passlib/docs/lib/passlib.hash/algorithms.rst

 =============================================
-:mod:`passlib.hash` - Crypt Algorithms
+:mod:`passlib` - Crypt Algorithms
 =============================================

-.. currentmodule:: passlib.hash
+.. currentmodule:: passlib

 All of the crypt algorithms must inherit from :class:`CryptAlgorithm`, which defines a common interface all algorithms must support.